VoxSecuritatis/Project-Cloud-BasicAuditAWSEnvironment/README.md

 - Reviewed Amazon VPC configurations, subnets, and Network ACLs.
 - Reviewed Amazon CloudWatch performance metrics.
 - Reviewed raw Amazon CloudTrail logs within Amazon S3.

-## End project

-Follow these steps to close the console and end your project.

-60. Return to the AWS Management Console.
-61. At the upper-right corner of the page, choose the active user, and then choose Sign out.
-62. This completes the project.

 ## Additional Resources